absmach/magistrala-docs/blog/supermq-storage-architecture.md

 Thus, executing the same logic with a separate time-series database like InfluxDB would require:

-1. A query the PostgreSQL database to find the ID for `'user-alice'`.
+1. A query to the PostgreSQL database to find the ID for `'user-alice'`.
 2. A query to PostgreSQL again to find all client IDs owned by that user that are in `'Building 7'`.
 3. Your application code to construct a massive query to InfluxDB with a huge `WHERE...
 IN (...)` clause containing all the client IDs.